nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Expected Output when the command succeeds:** X tutees listed!

 **Expected Output when the command fails:**
+* **Invalid Input for prefix n/**:
+Names should only contain alphanumeric characters and spaces, and it should not be blank
+* **Invalid Input for prefix sb/**: Subject can take any values, and it should not be blank.
 * **Invalid Prefix other than n/ and sb/**:

   Invalid command format!